luminoso/information-retrieval/README.md

 ## Project architecture

-The engine is a designed as a macro modules that interact with each other.
+The engine is designed as set of macro modules that interact with each other.
 Overall view is the following:

 ![Engine overview](https://raw.githubusercontent.com/luminoso/information-retrieval/master/doc/pipeline.png)